kavia-common/cinema-explorer-178463-178473/movie_frontend/docs/APIIntegration.md

 - TMDB imposes rate limits; avoid aggressive polling.
 - Debounce search input in future enhancements to reduce requests.
 - Always handle `error` returned from service methods to show clear user messages.
+- The app preserves existing loading states and will display clear error messages if the API key is missing or a network error occurs.

 ## Troubleshooting